oddbird/sliiides/content/css-next/smashing.md

       @media (width > 40em) { /* no CQ support */ }
     }
   script: |
-    Or we can use the at-supports rule, to create fallbacks natively in CSS.
+    We can also use the at-supports rule, to create fallbacks natively in CSS.
+    This is a great opportunity for progressive enhancement.

 - title: CQ Proposal **Resources**
   md: |